-Mechanism/target: Similar to the mode of action from Pertuzumab and Herceptin (as illustrated in Figure 1), Hertumig targets a newly defined antigen of HER2 which inhibits the dimerization with other HER receptors, thereby preventing signalling in ways that promote cell growth and proliferation.
+Mechanism/target: Similar to the mode of action from Pertuzumab and Herceptin (as illustrated in Figure 1), Hertumig targets a newly defined antigen of HER2 which inhibits the dimerization with other HER receptors, thereby preventing signaling in ways that promote cell growth and proliferation.
 HER2 positive breast cancer is caused by ERBB2 gene amplification that results in overexpression of HER2 in approximately 15-30% of breast cancer tumors.
 Stimulates cell proliferation and cell growth.
 It is a bispecific monoclonal antibody (BsMAb) which targets two epitopes.

 Discussion: This drug is reminiscent of the classical mAb anticancer treatments; (i) similar to Pertuzumab (RG6264, Perjeta) from Genentech which was first approved in 2012, Europe in 2013, etc. (ii) similar to Trastuzumab, Herceptin from Genentech very well known, approval US 1998, EU 2000, WHO essential medicine.